bit-saver/cdp-content-commons/README.md

 ### Pending To Do's

 * Add favicon.ico
-* Set a default image while search results are loading
-* Add site filter
+* Add validation to all freeform inputs